 Early Life and Education

-David Kenneth Roy Thomson, 3rd Baron Thomson of Fleet, was born on June 12, 1957, in Toronto, Ontario, Canada.
+David Kenneth Roy Thomson, the 3rd Baron Thomson of Fleet, was born in Toronto, Canada, on June 12, 1957.
 He is the eldest child of Kenneth Thomson, 2nd Baron Thomson of Fleet, and Marilyn Lavis.
-He has a sister, Taylor Thomson, and a brother, Peter Thomson.
-David attended Upper Canada College and The Hall School as a child.
-He received his Bachelor of Arts (subsequently upgraded to an MA (Cantab)) from Selwyn College, Cambridge, where he studied History.
+He attended Upper Canada College and the Hall School.
+He later pursued higher education, earning a Bachelor of Arts degree (subsequently upgraded to an MA (Cantab)) from Selwyn College, Cambridge, where he studied History.

 Rise to Success

-Thomson's business career began as a junior associate at McLeod Young Weir in Toronto.
-He later worked in various positions within companies controlled by the Thomson family, including managing The Bay store at Cloverdale Mall in Etobicoke and as President of Zellers.
-He served as the Chairman of Simpsons (department store) under the Hudson's Bay Company.
-Upon the death of his father in 2006, Thomson became the chairman of Thomson Corporation and inherited his father's British title, Baron Thomson of Fleet.
+Thomson started his business career as a junior associate at McLeod Young Weir in Toronto.
+He then entered the family business, holding various positions in companies controlled by the Thomson family.
+He managed The Bay store at Cloverdale Mall and was the president of Zellers.
+To develop independence, he founded Osmington Incorporated, a real estate firm.
+In 2006, David inherited the chairmanship of Thomson Corporation and the title of Baron Thomson of Fleet after his father's passing.
 After the acquisition of Reuters in 2008, Thomson became the chairman of the merged entity, Thomson Reuters.

 Key Business Strategies